TodePond/TodePondDotCom/wikiblogarden/tadi-web/README.md

 # Tadi web

-The tadi web is a small and simple part of the normal web.
+The [tadi web](https://tadiweb.com) is a small and simple part of the normal web.

-## Slippy mindset

-The tadi web is built with a slippy mindset.
-We try to be as ‘slippy’ as possible.

-Being slippy means you’re not stuck.

-When you’re slippy, it’s easy to change plan, or rebuild something from scratch.
-It means you’re not locked in to using a certain tool.

-If something breaks, you can choose to fix it, or let it die.
-It’s ok, because it won’t take long to rebuild it from scratch.

-    Frogs don’t live forever!
-They live, they make some taddies, and then they die.
-The taddies grow to take their place.

-Every time you grow back, you’ll be a bit different.
-You might be stronger.
-Or you might be better equipped for your changing needs.

 ## Best computing